quantum-tinkerer/MeanFi/docs/source/hubbard_1d.md

 mf_sol = pymf.solver(full_model, guess, nk=nk)
 ```

-The `solver` function returns only the meanfield correction to the non-interacting Hamiltonian.
-To get the full Hamiltonian, we add the meanfield correction to the non-interacting Hamiltonian.
-To take a look at whether the result is correct, we first do the meanfield computation for a wider range of $U$ values and then plot the gap as a function of $U$.
+The `solver` function returns only the mean-field correction to the non-interacting Hamiltonian.
+To get the full Hamiltonian, we add the mean-field correction to the non-interacting Hamiltonian.
+To take a look at whether the result is correct, we first do the mean-field computation for a wider range of $U$ values and then plot the gap as a function of $U$.